Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 7 (Conditional Operators)

 This is about the conditional operator that allows you to shorten the length of a if-else statement.
 I recently found out about this function while doing leetcode problems.
 The formating is var = cond ? expr1 : expr2.
 If condition is true it sets var to expr1 else var is set to expr2.
 Check the file to see it in action.
 Pretty useful and easy to read.

+## Section 8 (Bitwise Operators)

+This section is about bitwise operators, so ~, <<, \>\>, &, |, and ^.
+I don't really know anything about this and even after reading the chapter I have no clue.
+It kind of like takes the binary value of variables and allows you to alter, flip, and combine them in different ways.
+This is definetily a horrible explanation but in the future I hope this makes sense.